Urine Specific Gravity

 - Calibrating the refractometer.
 Calibrate the refractometer by placing distilled water on the glass as the sample, and adjusting the scale to read 1.000.
 This should be done before you begin testing, and after every ten samples or so to ensure that the calibration remains accurate.

 - Measurement.
 Open up the flap at the end of the refractometer.
 Clean with distilled water and dry with a soft non-abrasive cloth.
 Place a drop of urine on the glass plate and close the flap.
-Hold the refractometer up towards an area of natural light, look though the eye piece and read the specific gravity level off the scale - the point where the contrast line (difference between light and dark areas) crosses the scale.
+Hold the refractometer up towards an area of natural light, look through the eyepiece and read the specific gravity level off the scale - the point where the contrast line (difference between light and dark areas) crosses the scale.

 results: The measurement may be done immediately after collection, or the specimen can be stored in refrigeration for later analysis.
 The specific gravity results will range from 1.000 (which is equivalent to water) up to 1.035 (very dehydrated).
-There are several levels that are used in the literature to indicate dehydration, such as a value of 1.15 or greater.
+There are several criteria that are used in the literature to indicate dehydration.
+A simple value that is commonly stated as indicating dehydration is a value of 1.015 or greater.
+Usg values can also be categorized into levels of hydration as listed by Casa et al. (2000).
+The four levels are: well hydrated (Usg < 1.010), minimal dehydration (Usg 1.010–1.020), significant dehydration (Usg 1.021–1.030) and serious dehydration (Usg > 1.030).

 precautions: